 iOS Embedded Content

-Embedded Content is an alternative Scene format that can be displayed on any app screen in a view defined by an app developer.
+Embedded Content is an alternative Scene format that can be displayed on any app or web screen in a view defined by a developer.
 It can also be presented in Story format. iOS SDK 18.7+

 About Embedded Content